LukaszW007/ViteReactTsTailwindCSS_Template/README.md

+# Canvas Editor Online

+Drop your picture, add some text, and export to PNG.
+Tech-stack:
+- React
+- Typescript
+- Tailwind CSS

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.